markmcf/jump.android/Docs/Jump_Integration_Guide.md

 plural has the same set of attributes, which are defined in the schema.
 Think of a plural as an object that may have zero-or-more instances.

-### Retrieving and Using the Capture Record Model
+### Retrieving and Using the User Registration Record Model

-You can retrieve the signed-in Capture user's account record via `Jump.getSignedInUser()`.
+You can retrieve the signed-in User Registration user's account record using `Jump.getSignedInUser()`.
 The record is an instance of `org.json.JSONObject`, with some additional methods defined by a subclass.
-You can read and write to the record via the usual `JSONObject` methods.
+You can read and write to the record with the usual `JSONObject` methods.

-For example, to read the aboutMe attribute in the record:
+For example, to read the `aboutMe` attribute in the record:

     Jump.getSignedInUser().optString("aboutMe")

-Any changes made to the record must still obey the entity type schema from Capture.
-So, e.g. you cannot add dynamic new attributes, but you can add additional elements to plurals in the schema.
+Any changes made to the record must still obey the entity type schema from User Registration.
+For example, you cannot add dynamic new attributes, but you can add additional elements to plurals in the schema.

-For example, to write the aboutMe attribute in the record:
+For example, to write the `aboutMe` attribute in the record:

     Jump.getSignedInUser().put("aboutMe", "It is good to be well-liked.");

-To push local changes to the Capture server call `com.janrain.android.capture.CaptureRecord#synchronize`.
+To push local changes to the User Registration server call `com.janrain.android.capture.CaptureRecord#synchronize`.

-## Call the Load and Store Hooks
+## Persist the User Records

 Because Android can garbage collect processes at its discretion every app must persist its state when it may leave the foreground, and restore the persisted state when it restarts.